eremeeveugene/LeetCode-CS/README.md

 The primary goal of this repository is to improve my own skills and demonstrate my capabilities.
 I am focused on my growth and learning by providing efficient and well-tested solutions to a wide range of LeetCode problems.

+## Technologies Used

+- **[.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)**: The latest version of the .NET platform for building and running applications.
+- **[C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12)**: The programming language used to implement the solutions.
+- **[MSTest](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest)**: A testing framework for .NET to write and run tests.
+- **[Coverlet](https://github.com/coverlet-coverage/coverlet)**: A code coverage library for .NET that collects coverage data and integrates with build tasks.
+- **[ReportGenerator](https://reportgenerator.io/)**: A tool to generate reports from the test coverage data.

 ## Time and Space Complexity

 I analyze the time and space complexity using Big O notation for every algorithm solution in this repo.
-This analysis helps me understand the efficiency and scalability of each solution.
+This analysis helps me understand each solution's efficiency and scalability.

 ## Automation Jobs